Selfdual 4-Manifolds, Projective Surfaces, and the Dunajski-West Construction: The twistor correspondence for beta surface foliations

-\begin{defn} A $\beta$-surface foliation $\ell\colon L\mapsinto S$ with canonical connection $\nabla$ on $L$ will be called \emphdef{selfdual} if $\nabla$ has selfdual curvature. \end{defn} Lest any confusion arise, this condition has nothing to do with the fact that $\beta$-planes are selfdual $2$-planes: selfdual $\beta$-surface foliations are, in a sense, ultra-selfdual!
-The terminology follows the paper~\cite{Cal:sde}, where I introduced the notion of a selfdual conformal submersion, which involves a similar selfduality property for line subbundles of $TM$.
+Lest any confusion arise, this condition has nothing to do with the fact that $\beta$-planes are selfdual $2$-planes: selfdual $\beta$-surface foliations are, in a~sense, ultra-selfdual!
+The terminology follows the paper~\cite{Cal:sde}, where I introduced the notion of a~selfdual conformal submersion, which involves a~similar selfduality property for line subbundles of~$TM$.

-I hope that the following result does not now come as a surprise.
+I hope that the following result does not now come as a~surprise.

-\begin{thm} Let $M$ be a complex selfdual conformal $4$-manifold with twistor space $Z$.
-Then there is a local correspondence between selfdual $\beta$-surface foliations of $M$ and foliations of $Z$ by curves which are transverse to twistor lines, and such that the twistor lines have normal bundle $\cO(1)$ in the union of the curves which meet them.
+\begin{thm} Let $M$ be a~complex selfdual conformal $4$-manifold with twistor space $Z$.
+Then there is a~local correspondence between selfdual $\beta$-surface foliations of $M$ and foliations of $Z$ by curves which are transverse to twistor lines, and such that the twistor lines have normal bundle~$\mathcal{O}(1)$ in the union of the curves which meet them.

+Hence if $M$ is such a~manifold with a~selfdual $\beta$-surface foliation, the local leaf space~$Y$ of the corresponding curves in~$Z$ is a~minitwistor space.
+The local leaf space~$N$ of $\beta$-surfaces is the corresponding projective surface. \end{thm}

+Note that this is a~statement in the holomorphic category, i.e., the $\beta$-surface foliations and foliations of $Z$ are assumed to be holomorphic.
+It is also local to a~neighbourhood of a~point in~$M$ and the corresponding twistor line in~$Z$.
+This permits the assumption in the argument below that intersections are generic, and that constructed objects are nonsingular.